frytgy22/MegaTester/README.md

 ## About project

-Project - it is REST service for:
+Application - is REST service for:
  - execution order
- - receiving positions based on order
+ - receiving positions based on orders
  - updating account on order execution
  - and notification about events in system

  ### Entry points
  - /api/order/
 	- **GET** - return all available orders
  	- **POST** - register new order and run workflow for creating position and calculation of the account changes
 - /api/position/
 	- **GET** - return all available positions for user
 - /api/account/
+	- / **GET** - receiving logged in user account
 	- /{accountId} **GET** - receiving account by account id
+	- /{accountId}/deposit/{amountInUSD} - for deposit to user account.
+Return new balance
+	- /{accountId}/deposit/{amountInUSD} - for withdrawal from user account.
+Return new balance
 - /api/notification/
-	- /{accountId} **GET** (text/event-stream) - Server Side Events for receiving stream of the events
+	- /{accountId} **GET** (text/event-stream) - Server Side Events for receiving stream of the events for logged in user
+	- /all **GET** (text/event-stream) - Server Side Events for receiving stream of the all events

+Note: some entry points have restriction by roles.

 ### Users
 | Username   | Password | Roles      | AccountId |